The Travelling Band: History

 In 2010, the band began to record their second album with an initial recording session on the Isle of Mull followed by overdubs in their home studio set ups and at Moolah Rogue Studios in Stockport.
 They returned to New York City to perform at CMJ Festival and it was during this trip that they were scouted by Cooking Vinyl Publishing.
 In 2011, The Travelling Band signed with the record label, Cooking Vinyl to release their self-produced second studio album Screaming Is Something, recorded on the Isle of Mull, which received notable reviews.
 The band toured extensively that year with notable appearances at SXSW Festival, Green Man Festival and Cropredy.

 In April 2011, the band performed at two fundraisers for the charity compilation Ten which was curated by lead singer Jo Dudderidge.
 The album featured Manchester artists and bands such as Elbow, Cherry Ghost, Doves, Josephine Oniyama, Liz Green, Jo Rose and Liam Frost as well as The Travelling Band who performed with Badly Drawn Boy as his band on the launch nights.
 The album sales and concerts raised over £15,000 for the Manchester Aid to Kosovo charity.
 Further fundraisers took place at the Eden Project in Cornwall where the band performed alongside Fleet Foxes, The Flaming Lips and The Bees on two separate occasions.

 In early 2012, the band took a break from the road and began writing third album.
 They ran a successful crowd funded Pledge Music campaign which they raised the money to record with producer Iestyn Polson (Patti Smith, David Gray) at The Church Studios in Crouch End, London.
 The album was released in the UK and Europe in August 2014 on Sideways Saloon via Republic of Music.
+The band embarked on a UK tour later that year and with notable festival performances including their second appearance at Cropredy.